Numerical evidence for marginal scaling at the integer quantum Hall transition: Exact solution of the flow equations with

 Rewritten in terms of $\Delta_-(l)$ this equation describes the integral curves of the system \eqref{eq:dDelta+A0} in the $\Delta_+ \textendash \Delta_-$ plane:

 \end{widetext} Notice that the resulting flow is even in $\Delta_-(l)$, which is a consequence of setting $A=0$.
 This property is lost for the full system \eqref{eq:dDelta-}, \eqref{eq:dDelta+}.

 The RG flow described by Eq.~\eqref{eq:Delta+A0-solution} begins at $l=0$ with a very large left-hand side $\Delta_+^{-2}(0) \gg 1$.
 As $l$ grows, the first term on the right-hand side decreases, while the second (negative) term increases in magnitude.
-When we reach the localization length, $l_c = \ln \xi$, the left-hand side becomes one, and the resulting equation can be numerically solved for $\ln \xi$.
-However, for our current analysis it is better to adopt a slightly different definition of $\ln \xi$ as the RG time for which $\Delta_+(\tilde{l}_c) = \infty$.
+When we reach the localization length, $l_c = \ln (\xi/L_0)$, the left-hand side becomes one, and the resulting equation can be numerically solved for $\ln (\xi/L_0)$.
+However, for our current analysis it is better to adopt a slightly different definition of $\ln (\xi/L_0)$ as the RG time for which $\Delta_+(\tilde{l}_c) = \infty$.
 With this modification the terms on the right-hand side cancel each other when $l = \tilde{l}_c$.
-This gives an equation for $\ln \tilde{\xi}$:
+This gives a relation between $\Delta_+(0)$ and $\tilde{\xi}$: